Vhyset/Traditional-ML-Image-Classification/README.md

 The dataset was found on Kaggle: https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification

+Download the dataset from Kaggle before running the script.

 Only traditional machine learning methods are used.
 The validation accuracy is around 80 percent.

 In another repository on my profile, you may find this dataset addressed using a neural network.